License products are non-returnable/non-refundable items. All sales are final.

 Following are the specifications for HeartCode BLS:

-- Includes in-facility and prehospital tracks; student chooses his/her track before starting HeartCode BLS modules
+- Includes in-facility and prehospital tracks; students choose the appropriate track before starting HeartCode BLS modules

 o One child one-rescuer BLS case

 - Summary of critical concepts provided for each eSimulation case

 - Virtual debriefings provided immediately after each eSimulation